This site is for US Healthcare Professionals only.

 TCR T-cell therapies are currently being studied to determine safety and efficacy through clinical trials.

-MAGE-A4 is expressed across cancer types such as SyS, MRCLS, melanoma, HNSCC, NSCLC, EGJ, ovarian, esophageal, and gastric cancers1
+MAGE-A4 is expressed across cancer types such as SyS, MRCLS, melanoma, HNSCC, NSCLC, EGJ, ovarian, esophageal, and gastric cancers

 Cancer/testis antigens (CTAs) such as MAGE-A4 are tumor antigen proteins that are promising targets for cancer immunotherapies due to this aberrant expression in many tumor types, with no or low expression in normal adult somatic tissues2,3